sstelfox/stelfox.net/content/knowledge_base/linux/iptables.md

 done
 ```

-It fetches all network via whois and generates appropriate ip[6]tables rules.
+It fetches all network via whois and generates appropriate iptables rules.
 Maybe you have to adjust your whois-Query since I only ran tests against the
 ripe db.